 Glam Doll Donuts – Start your day or, alternatively (thanks to their late hours), end your night with Glam Doll Donuts.
 Now serving in North East Minneapolis as well as its original location in Powderhorn, Glam Doll has funky decor, great donuts, and in the N.E. location – alcohol.
 I recommend you try the Femme Fatale and the Flirty Frenchie- what can I say, I’m a sucker for the French.

 Victor’s 1959 Café – Leave your mark at Victor’s 1959 Café!
-Seriously, the walls and seats are scrawled with momentos and signatures of customers past.
-This cozy and bright café is nestled in middle of the Lyndale neighborhood of Minneapolis and serves authentic Cuban cuisine.
-Look out of the to die for seasonal specials and the hours, the café closes in the afternoon.
+Seriously.
+The walls and seats of this tiny corner café are scrawled with mementos and signatures of customers past.
+Cozy and bright, Victor’s is nestled in the middle of the Lyndale neighborhood of Minneapolis and serves authentic Cuban cuisine that warms the soul and hits the spot.
+Look out for the to die for seasonal specials and the hours, as the café closes in the afternoon.

 Pizza Lucé – Alternative culture is big in the cities, and one of the most prominent places to see it is at Pizza Lucé.
 The wait staff looks badass, the pizzas are good (and usually offer vegan and vegetarian options), and the ambience is jovial.
 With locations scattered across the city, you’ll have no problem finding a seat.
 I recommend the Korean Flank Steak pizza if it’s in season, but otherwise the Blue Dog is good as well- but beware of the bleu cheese breath!